Rejuve/bayesnet/README.md

-## Functions that help to enter data with examples
+## Functions that help to enter data

+We present functions, each with one example that occurs in our covid project.

 The user creates a protobuf bayesian network in a python file.
 There is an option, StartNet (and EndNet) with the service to save the bayesian network users create.
 Before it is saved  or used it must pass a complexity check, that it is no bigger than 300 nodes and that each variable has less than 10 values, and depends on 4 or fewer other variables for speeds sake.
 Then the user can add evidence and query values of interest on the saved net with AskNet.
 There is a stateless version in which the net is not saved, but has to be reconstructed with every query, StatelessNet.

 Conditional Probability Tables (CPTs) are notoriously hard to fill in by hand.
 We offer 4 functions (in util.py)  with which to express knowledge on the probabilistic relations between variables.
-A good example of how these are used is in file covid_bayes.py, which creates the net that is used in notebook covid_bayes.ipynb.
-Discrete distributions are made with protobuf functions, that tell the probability of "leaf" variables that are not derived from other variables.
+A good example of how these are used is in file covid_bayes.py, which creates the net that is used in notebook covid_bayesnet.ipynb.
+Discrete distributions are made with protobuf functions, that tell the probability of "leaf" variables that are not derived from other variables, given no other information (the "priors").

 discreteDistribution = bayesianNetwork.discreteDistributions.add()
 	discreteDistribution.name = "cough"